Zelda Fitzgerald: Courtship by F. Scott Fitzgerald

-While dating Zelda and other women in Montgomery, Fitzgerald received a letter from Ginevra King informing him of her engagement to polo player William "Bill" Mitchell.
+While dating Zelda and other women in Montgomery, Scott received a letter from Ginevra King informing him of her impending arranged marriage to polo player William "Bill" Mitchell.
 Three days after Ginevra King married Bill Mitchell on September 4, 1918, Scott professed his affections for Zelda.
 In his ledger, Scott wrote that he had fallen in love on September 7, 1918.
-His love for Zelda grew as time passed, and he wrote to his friend Isabelle Amorous: "I love her and that's the beginning and end of everything.
+His love for Zelda increased as time passed, and he wrote to his friend Isabelle Amorous: "I love her and that's the beginning and end of everything.
 You're still a Catholic, but Zelda's the only God I have left now."
 Ultimately, Zelda fell in love as well.
 Her biographer Nancy Milford wrote, "Scott had appealed to something in Zelda which no one before him had perceived: a romantic sense of self-importance which was kindred to his own."

 Their courtship was interrupted in October when he was summoned north.
 He expected to be sent to France, but he was instead assigned to Camp Mills, Long Island.
 While he was there, the Allied Powers signed an armistice with Imperial Germany.
 He then returned to the base near Montgomery.
 Together again, Zelda and Scott now engaged in what he later described as sexual recklessness, and by December 1918, they had consummated their relationship.
 Although this was the first time they were sexually intimate, both Zelda and Scott had other sexual partners prior to their first meeting and courtship.
 Initially, Fitzgerald did not intend to marry Zelda, but the couple gradually viewed themselves as informally engaged, although Zelda declined to marry him until he proved financially successful.

 On February 14, 1919, he was discharged from the military and went north to establish himself in New York City.
 During this time, Zelda mistakenly feared she was pregnant.
 Scott mailed her pills to induce an abortion, but Zelda refused to take them and replied in a letter: "I simply can't and won't take those awful pills...
 I'd rather have a whole family than sacrifice my self-respect...
 I'd feel like a damn whore if I took even one."
 They wrote frequently, and by March 1920, Scott had sent Zelda his mother's ring, and the two had become engaged.
 However, when Scott's attempts to become a published author faltered during the next four months, Zelda became convinced that he could not support her accustomed lifestyle, and she broke off the engagement during the Red Summer of 1919.
 Having been rejected by both Zelda and Ginevra during the past year due to his lack of financial prospects, Scott suffered from intense despair, and he carried a revolver daily while contemplating suicide.